moorepants/eme185/content/pages/instructor-guide.rst

 - Quiz on chapters 5 and 6 next studio session, bring an electronic device
 - Projects will be announced Monday.
 Get in touch with sponsors ASAP and start gathering needs through interviewing.
+- Read chapters 5 and 6 before studio in second week.

 Tasks: